GajenderChaudhary/CCI_prompt_engineering_project/README.md

 As this remains an ongoing work and is in an early stage, the scope for improvement is vast.
 As of now, the aggregation work is incomplete and needs improvement.
 Further, some mistakes in the general information extraction stage can be avoided.

-A close review of results is needed to create a more informed outlook on the performance of the model and the prompts.
+A close review of results is needed to create a more informed outlook on the performance of the prompts and the models on the documents.

 ## Remaining Work

-Once the pipeline is well attuned to stage 2, stage 3 will involve specific prompt queries on a subset collection of orders for further commentary on the orders and institutional performance.
+Once the pipeline is well attuned to stage 2, stage 3 will involve specific prompt queries on a subset collection of orders for further commentary on the trends in the orders and institutional performance of CCI.